Plan a Cruise My Trips Port Guides Featured Cruises

 Bear Rock

-Hike up to this iconic granite rock formation, naturally sculpted by wind and erosion to resemble a bear.
-It offers breathtaking panoramic views of Palau, the La Maddalena Archipelago, and the Strait of Bonifacio.
+Hike to this iconic granite rock formation shaped like a bear, offering breathtaking panoramic views of the La Maddalena Archipelago and the Sardinian coastline.

 3